Students, activists plan school walkouts to protest gun violence

 While the Enough walkout from the Women's March appears to be the most organized, plans for several other similar demonstrations are circulating on social media.

-A group that identifies itself on Twitter as Student Walkout Against Gun Violence said late Friday that it is planning a demonstration for the week of Presidents Day.
+A group that identifies itself on Twitter as Student Walkout Against Gun Violence said a walkout has been planned for Wednesday, one week after the shooting.

 Another demonstration that seemingly originated on Reddit and was later popularized on Twitter will take place on April 20, the anniversary of the 1999 Columbine shooting.